faster-cpython/ideas/3.13/engine.md

 ## The implementation

-This section describes one possible implemnentation.
+This section describes one possible implementation.
 The initial implementation will not support inter-superblock optimization, but we should plan to support it in the future.